 Scholars are highly encouraged to participate in extracurricular activities, many of which occur after school.
-Scholars remaining on campus after regular school hours for extracurricular activities must be under the direct supervision of a staff member/sponsor.
+Scholars remaining in the building and/or inside the school gates after regular school hours for extracurricular activities must be under the direct supervision of a staff member/sponsor.
 Scholars participating in after-school activities must be picked up within 15 minutes of the scheduled completion time for that activity.